rec285/IDD-Fa19-Lab3/README.md

 Read the analog data from the pins and encode it as 8 bits representing values 0-255 using binary.

 **e.
-Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**
+Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)** use multiple bytes that are adjacent to each other and increment your location in EEPROM by the size of what you store to avoid interfering with the data.

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**

 ### 2. Design your logger